byu/serf/README.md

 semantics in defining Request and Responses without need of extra classes, code, etc.

-The Parcel in Ruby (Datastructure) is represented in three forms:
+The Parcel in Ruby (Datastructure) is represented simply as:

-1. Parcel Hash - { headers: headers, message: message}, a 2 element Hash.
+* A 2 element Hash: { headers: headers, message: message}.
-2. Parcel Pair - [headers, message], a 2 element tuple (Array).

 NOTE: Hashie::Mash is *Awesome*. (https://github.com/intridea/hashie)
-NOTE: Serf passes headers and message as frozen Hashie::Mash instances to Commands' call method.
+NOTE: Serf passes the parcel as frozen Hashie::Mash instances to Interactor' call method by default.

 *Messages* are the representation of a Business Request or Business Event.